kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

-Coverage in `pkg/kubelet/nodeshutdown` is low because the systemd/logind integration in `nodeshutdown_manager_linux.go` is only partially exercisable with the fake `dbusInhibiter`; the condition-writing path added by this KEP will be covered by unit tests against that fake, and end-to-end against real systemd in `test/e2e_node/`.
+Coverage in `pkg/kubelet/nodeshutdown` is low because the systemd/logind integration in `nodeshutdown_manager_linux.go` is only partially exercisable with the fake `dbusInhibiter`; the condition-writing path added by this KEP will be covered by unit tests against that fake, the tier-aware admission and critical-phase paths against the shared `podManager` directly, and all of it end-to-end against real systemd in `test/e2e_node/`.

 New and updated tests:

 - [`pkg/kubelet/nodeshutdown/`][pkg/kubelet/nodeshutdown/]: condition write on
   shutdown signal, clear on cancel, clear on startup; against the existing fake `dbusInhibiter`.
+Tier-aware admission: a Pod in the current or an already-terminated tier is rejected, a Pod at or above the boundary is admitted, under both the legacy config and a multi-tier `shutdownGracePeriodByPodPriority`; gate off restores reject-all.
+  `GracefulNodeShutdownCriticalPhase` is published when the critical tier is reached — after the lower tiers finish and before the first critical Pod is terminated — and cleared with the other two.
 - [`pkg/kubelet/nodestatus/`][pkg/kubelet/nodestatus/]: new setter, gate on/off.
 - [`pkg/controller/daemon/`][pkg/controller/daemon/]: `podsShouldBeOnNode` with
-  both conditions, one condition, neither; failed-Pod deletion without replacement; gate on/off. `rollingUpdate`: a suppressed node is neither a surge-create candidate (`maxSurge > 0`) nor a delete candidate (`maxSurge == 0`), gate on/off. `shouldIgnoreNodeUpdate`: a condition `Status` flip passes the filter, a heartbeat-only update does not, gate off
+  both conditions, one condition, neither; a critical template with and without `GracefulNodeShutdownCriticalPhase`; a non-critical template with the third condition alone (no effect); failed-Pod deletion without replacement; gate on/off. `rollingUpdate`: a suppressed node is neither a surge-create candidate (`maxSurge > 0`) nor a delete candidate (`maxSurge == 0`), gate on/off. `shouldIgnoreNodeUpdate`: a condition `Status` flip passes the filter, a heartbeat-only update does not, gate off